(Also: Resume | Github | vCard | LinkedIn)

 Playing with The Möbius Function in bash — A

-little visualization of the Möbius function and related things, using
+visualization of the Möbius function and related things, using

-2018.4)
+Awk.
+(Local, 2018.4)

 Number Chunking with Chunky Numbers — A slightly tongue-in-cheek analysis of how to chunk multi-digit numbers when writing them down.
 Inspired by a true story (LinkedIn, 2018.03)

-Set Operations with Bash — A demonstration tutorial thingie.
+Set Operations with Bash — A demonstration/tutorial.
 (Local, 2018.4)

-A K-nearest neighbor classifier in Bash — A ridiculous thing, but fun.
+A K-nearest neighbor classifier in “pure” Bash.
 (Local, 2019.7)

 Tally